nativefier/nativefier/README.md

 ## Docker Image

-The [Dockerfile](Dockerfile) is designed that you can use it like the "normal" nativefier app.
-By default the command `nativefier --version` will be executed.
-Before you can use the Image you have to build it like follow:
+The [Dockerfile](Dockerfile) is designed to be used like the "normal" nativefier app.
+By default, the command `nativefier --help` will be executed.
+Before you can use the image you have to build it like follow:

     docker build -t local/nativefier .

-After that you can build your first nativefier app to the local `$TARGET-PATH`.
-Please ensure that you have write access to the `$TARGET-PATH`:
+After that, you can build your first nativefier app to the local `$TARGET-PATH`.
+Ensure you have write access to the `$TARGET-PATH`:

     docker run -v $TARGET-PATH:/target local/nativefier https://my-web-app.com/ /target/

-You can also use additional source or nativefier options like e.g. use a icon:
+You can also pass nativefier flags, and mount additional volumes to provide local files.
+For example, to use a icon:

     docker run -v $PATH_TO_ICON/:/src -v $TARGET-PATH:/target local/nativefier --icon /src/icon.png --name whatsApp -p linux -a x64 https://my-web-app.com/ /target/